lmorg/murex/docs/GUIDE.quick-start.md

 ## Back ticks

 In _murex_ back ticks do not spawn subshells.
 Back ticks are treated like a regular, printable, character.
-Their only "special" function is quoting strings in `=`, eg:
+Their only special function is quoting strings in `=`, eg:

     if { = `quoted string`==variable } { out "do something" }